Theme: Need of measurement standards in light pollution science

 Topics for contributed papers include

-This LPTMM meeting will focus on recent advances in scientific research on light pollution and its impacts on astronomical observations, human health and the natural environment.
-A special effort will be devoted to identifying the challenges to be addressed in these exciting research fields for the next ten years.
-The specific goal of this edition of LPTMM is to prioritize and anticipate the most promising lines of research, in order to foster international collaboration within the 2032 horizon.
-Once identified the research opportunities and needs, the focus will be on the modelling and measurements methods to estimate the impact.
+This LPTMM meeting will focus on recent advances in scientific research on light pollution and its impacts on various areas including astronomy, ecology, human health, spatial planning and many more.
+A special focus will be devoted to current challenges in measurements and modelling to be addressed in these exciting research fields for the future.
+The specific goal of this edition of LPTMM is to discuss the need of measurement standards, taking a closer look on the true effectiveness of current used techniques and analysis approaches, find novel approaches in their usage and the importance and complementarity of modelling techniques.

 The study of light pollution is undergoing a renaissance due to development of high-performance computers that can significantly reduce the time needed for more accurate numerical simulations.
 Theoretical solutions, numerical modelling, and field campaigns represent diverse approaches to the analysis, prediction, and characterization of light pollution levels and behaviour.